silash35/model-library/experiments/tank-with-heating-tf-analysis/README.md

 ## 📊 Results and Conclusions

 By computing the poles of each transfer function using SymPy, we obtain real and negative values for all poles, and since they satisfy the stability condition ($\beta_i < 0,\; \forall i$), the linearized system is asymptotically stable according to the standard pole-based classification.

+Because the heated tank model is nonlinear, the stability result obtained here is local and valid only in a neighborhood of the linearization point.
+The system may exhibit different dynamics outside this operating region.

+In addition, it is worth noting that all transfer functions have the **same characteristic polynomial**.
+This is expected, since the denominator of each transfer function depends only on the system matrix $\mathbf{A}$, meaning that stability is a property of the linearized system as a whole rather than of individual input–output channels.